menu

 Occupations and Workforce

-Starks is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Starks is a town of sales and office workers, managers, and transportation and shipping workers.
-There are especially a lot of people living in Starks who work in sales jobs (82.86%), management occupations (17.14%), and office and administrative support (0.00%).
+Starks is a decidedly white-collar town, with fully 90.32% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Starks is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Starks who work in sales jobs (50.00%), teaching (24.19%), and management occupations (16.13%).

 Setting & Lifestyle

-Starks is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Starks does not have a public transit system used by locals to get to and from work.

 Demographics

-The per capita income in Starks in 2022 was $15,274, which is low income relative to Louisiana and the nation.
-This equates to an annual income of $61,096 for a family of four.
+The per capita income in Starks in 2022 was $18,727, which is low income relative to Louisiana and the nation.
+This equates to an annual income of $74,908 for a family of four.
 However, Starks contains both very wealthy and poor people as well.
-Starks also has one of the higher rates of people living in poverty in the nation, with 38.67% of its population below the federal poverty line.

 The people who call Starks home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Starks residents report their race to be White, followed by Asian.
-Important ancestries of people in Starks include French Canadian, Dutch, Irish, French, and Yugoslavian.
+Important ancestries of people in Starks include French Canadian, Dutch, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Starks is English.
 Other important languages spoken here include Chinese and Langs. of India.